hatchways/team-bulldozer-1/README.md

 ```
 server
 │   app.js          # App entry point
-└───api             # Express route controllers for all the endpoints of the app
+│   requests.http   # Manual test examples for API endpoints
 └───config          # Environment variables and configuration related stuff
 └───loaders         # Split the startup process into modules
 └───models          # Database models
+└───routes          # Express route controllers for all the endpoints of the app
 └───services        # All the business logic is here
-└───subscribers     # Event handlers for async task
+└───validators      # Validate user input + middleware
 ```

 ### Starting MongoDB server locally (Docker)